-- The environmental footprint of the investments held by the Fund, in particular - the carbon footprint and the mitigation of climate change in general, and - the water footprint and measures for the responsible use of the resource water. - The avoidance of environmental risks - for the protection of biodiversity - the responsible management of waste and other emissions - Social factors such as - the exclusion of any investments in companies that produce or deal in controversial weapons. - the promotion of human rights and exclusion of issuers complicit in human rights violations. - the promotion of good working conditions, for example in the areas workplace safety and training, and the exclusion of issuers that are complicit in labour law violations, in particular of the core standards of the ILO. - the promotion of diversity and the exclusion of issuers that practice discrimination. - The avoidance of corruption and fraud. - The promotion of good corporate governance: - the independence of supervisory bodies - management remuneration - good accounting practices - the protection of shareholder rights
+- The environmental footprint of the investments held by the Fund, in particular - the carbon footprint and the mitigation of climate change in general, and - the responsible use of the water as a resource. - The avoidance of environmental risks - for the protection of biodiversity - the responsible management of waste and other emissions - Social factors such as - the exclusion of any investment in countries that possess nuclear weapons. - the promotion of human rights and the exclusion of issuers involved in human rights violations. - the promotion of compliance with labour rights, in particular the core standards of the ILO. - the exclusion of countries that use the death penalty. - the avoidance of corruption and fraud.